-(disability)
+Empowering and building capacities of person with disabilities to access information and knowledge using ICTs in order becoming an equal contributors of society

+Ensuring universal design for all that contribute to the development of inclusive (disability) , accessible and affordable ICTs and services for persons with disabilities

-Inclusion of Indigenous Peoples, who are a marginalized group, should be prioritized across all the action lines (for instance, e-learning, media, access are all of great importance to Indigenous Peoples).
+Inclusion of Indigenous Peoples, who are a marginalized group, should be prioritized across all the action lines (for instance access to e-learning, media, access are all of great importance to Indigenous Peoples).
 A separate action line focusing specifically on inclusivity of Indigenous Peoples would highlight this important issue

-.
-Acontinue.
+Bridging the digital divide will remain a crucial task.
+As technology moves on, bringing its benefits to early adopters will continue to be important to ensure that no one is left behind.

-Provision of affordable access to broadband and networks and services for all citizens worldwide to ensure inclusiveness, social and geographical equity;
+Provision of affordable access to broadband and networks and services for all people to promote inclusiveness, social and geographical equity;

 Developing and advancing broadband network that supports the economic growth of the country and facilitate the utilization of ICT tools by the citizens.

-Providing developing countries with assistance in rolling out broadband infrastructure

-,

-.
+Providing developing countries with assistance and expanding broadband infrastructure and establishing Internet Exchange Points to improve the quality, increase the connectivity and resilience of networks, foster competition and reduce the costs of interconnections, which will also enable more local content and local e-Services to be provided in those countries.

+Urging governments and intergovernmental organizations as well as private institutions and organisations to pursue policies and programs that advocate for and promote Media and Information Literacy and Lifelong Learning for all

+ICTs for skills development essential for economic development in Africa due to high youth uemployment and poor literacy and numeracy skills.
+Without better skilled youth (leveraged through ICTs) economic growth will not be inclusive and will not reduce poverty levels, because job creation will remain illusive,

+Encouraging ICT capacity building and building mechanisms for ICT skills development and focusing on fostering ICT skills to help generate jobs and allow more people to benefit from the Information Society.
+ICT professionalism in the period 2015 and beyond, ensuring that professional expertise keeps pace with advancing technology.
-Integrating ICT with educational initiatives and activities.

-and exploring mechanisms for accreditation of on-line learning
+Integrating ICT with educational initiatives and activities and exploring mechanisms for accreditation of on-line learning

-s and creating replicable and sustainable ICT projects.
+Prioritizing the sharing of existing expertise and best-practice solutions. between all stakeholders and creating replicable and sustainable ICT projects.

-Renewing attention to n and the actions taken in implementing the Action Lines (with lessons learned over the past ten years).
+Renewing attention to deepen and strengthen the actions taken in implementing the WSIS Action Lines (with an evaluation of the lessons learned over the past ten years so that others may benefit from the experience and to address the challenges we face today).

-Promoting the Digital Economy.
+Promoting a Digital Economy[according to in line with WTO principles], , including creating equal possibilities in creating and providing online services.Addressing the tax challenges of the digital economy.

-Ensuring the free flow of data to promote e-commerce and international free trade
+Ensuring the promotion of e-commerce and international free trade

-Harnessing the potential of ICTs to strive towards realising the post 2015 development goals.
+Exploring and promoting all affordable options for to enable affordable information access, including but not solely limited to market based information.

+Addressing e-environment issues and challenges, developing Green IT and using ICTs to combat climate change.

+Emphasizing on the importance of creating appropriate national strategies and policies for the advancement of WSIS /ICT for development goals

-Cooperating at the National, Regional and Global level is essential.
+Cooperation among all stakeholders at the National, Regional and Global level is essential.

-that converge with the basic principles of inclusive information society.
+Engourage the development of frameworks that converge with the basic principles of inclusive information society.